Laurence Street, Manly - Broken yellow lines Laurence Street, Manly - Broken yellow lines

 Proposal status: closed 8 March 2019, updated 11 March 2019

 We're proposing changes in your area

-We are proposing to upgrade the road markings on Laurence Street in Manly.
+In March 2019, we proposed to upgrade the road markings on Laurence Street in Manly.

 Why the changes are needed

 These changes are needed to upgrade the bus stops' road markings to current Auckland Transport standards.

 This project will proceed without changes to the next stage of detailed planning.
 Thank you to everyone who submitted feedback.
 A summary of this feedback and answers to community questions and concerns is below.